Skip to main content

 1. Contact the Endorsed team via email or live chat with the specific candidate example.
 Our team will analyze the case manually and use what we learn to improve the next version of the AI.

 2. Use the buttons in the dashboard.
-When you click “Mark Fraud and Reject” or “Not Fraud” and there’s a significant discrepancy between your assessment and the system’s score, our team flags those cases for manual review as well.
+When you click “Mark Fraud” or “Not Fraud” and there’s a significant discrepancy between your assessment and the system’s score, our team flags those cases for manual review as well.

 Either way, every correction helps.
 The more examples our team can analyze, the more accurately the system performs for everyone.